Yobby0402/YobbyFileServer/INSTALL.md

 #### Steps:

 1. **Download the Program**
-   - Download the latest `YobboyFileServer.exe` from the [Releases](https://github.com/yourusername/YobboyFileServer/releases) page
+   - Download the latest `YobboyFileServer.exe` from the [Releases](https://github.com/Yobby0402/YobbyFileServer/releases) page
-   - Or use the `YobboyFileServer.exe` in the project root directory
+   - Or download the project ZIP package and extract it

 2. **Prepare Icon Files (Optional)**
    - Place `文件服务器.png` or `文件服务器.ico` in the same directory as the exe